leylabmpi/StrainVis/StrainVis_app/manual.md

 #### Optional input:
 A metadata file in tab-delimited format.
 The first column must contain the sample IDs, that should match the sample IDs in the uploaded input file(s).
 The metadata file may contain an unlimited number of columns (features).

+#### Sample input:
+Sample input files of all three kinds are found under the 'Input_example/' directory.

 ## Visual analyses